Home > Understanding Education Inequity > How is the RSCD Funded?

 Why does the source of the money matter?

-The full funding of this formula will make a huge difference to the RCSD, however, it will take years to address the issues that chronic underfunding has created.
+The full funding of this formula does make a huge difference to the RCSD, however, it will take years to address the issues that chronic underfunding has created.
 Every year since 2007 the NY State Regents has published the amount that school districts should have received based on the formula and every year NY State did not provide that amount.
 The difference in 2019-20 between what the Regents published and the amount RCSD received was $86 million.
 That difference, year after year, is in the tens of millions leading to a chronic underfunding which prevents students from receiving the level of investment they need to succeed.

 That deficit between need and funding did not impact all districts equally.
-Districts with a high level of need and a small tax base for revenue need more support and so are more impacted by the State’s failure to fund the formula.
+Districts with a high level of need and a small tax base for revenue need more support and so were more impacted by the State’s failure to fund the formula.
 The Regents published another chart to show this.
 Districts with High Need are places like the RCSD, Buffalo and Syracuse City Districts.
 Again the numbers are shown in Billions of dollars.

 Why does RCSD need so much money?